 A Quality Case is Good Insurance

-The thing that we suggest to many customers when they ask about our products is to think of the purchase as buying insurance.
+A unique way of thinking about buying a high-quality iPad Pro 11 case or 12.9 case is to think of the purchase as buying insurance.
 Apple products have some of the highest resale value in the tech space.

 Because the hardware will look brand new.
-Just like with a car, a near new looking used car will always command a much higher price than one that looks worn, abused and tired.
+Just like with a car, a nearly new-looking used car will always command a much higher price than one that looks worn, abused, and tired.

-Buying a quality case will insure your investment in Apple's latest tablet will be protected.
-So this time next year with you've got your eye on an Pro 3, you'll be able to get the maximum amount for your pristine Pro.
+Buying a quality case will ensure your investment in Apple's latest tablet will be protected.
+So this time next year with you've got your eye on the next-generation model, you'll be able to get the maximum amount for your slightly used, pristine Pro.

 When reviewing your options in iPad Pro cases, think about the following:

 • How will I be using my Apple tablet?

 • What environments will it be needing protection from?